"

 Addressing Intermediate Sanction Challenges

 Addressing the challenges surrounding intermediate sanctions requires strategic planning, ongoing evaluation, and a commitment to equitable practices.
-Proper placement of individuals into appropriate sanctions, ensuring adequate resources, unbiased sentencing and program implementation, and mitigating the unintended consequences of net-widening are critical to maximize the effectiveness of intermediate sanctions.
+Proper placement of individuals into appropriate sanctions, adequate resources, unbiased sentencing and program implementation, and mitigation of the unintended consequences of net-widening are critical to maximize the effectiveness of intermediate sanctions.
 By adopting these measures, stakeholders can improve the efficacy of these interventions in achieving both punitive and rehabilitative objectives within the criminal justice system.

 image